-Ok, so if you know anything about hiking or cycling in Ireland you’ve heard of The Kerry Way.
 This majestic region is the perfect blend of remote nature and bustling towns.
-If you’ve not visited Kerry you’re missing out on some incredible ‘craic’, delicious pints and friendly locals.
+If you’ve not visited Kerry you’re missing out on some incredible scenery, friendly locals, and stunning hikes.

-This year the ‘Reeks District’ in Kerry was named as one of the top 6 places on Earth to visit in 2019 by Rough Guides.
-To celebrate this we’re going to leave the food, drink and nightlife behind for this blog.
-Let’s focus on the natural beauty of The Kerry Way.
+Last year the ‘Reeks District’ in Kerry was named as one of the top 6 places on Earth to visit in 2019 by Rough Guides.

 5 reasons why we love the Kerry Way

 Muckross House, a spellbinding 19th-century mansion, is the focal point of Killarney National Park.
 The Park itself is absolutely massive.
 It spans 26, 000 acres and the landscape here is diverse.
-There is open green land, wooded areas, lakes and waterfalls to explore.
+There is open green land, wooded areas, lakes, and waterfalls to explore.
 Immerse yourself in flora and fauna galore.
-The red deer here are majestic.
+The red deer here is majestic.

 This may be cheating a bit as we have already mentioned Macgillycuddy’s Reeks, but Carrauntoohil deserves a section of its own.
 This mountain in the Reeks is the tallest in Ireland.
 A wooden cross of some sort has stood at the peak since the 1950s.
 If you manage to make it to the summit don’t forget your camera!